Three-dimensional spin susceptibility in Ba$_{0.75}$K$_{0.25}$Fe$_{2}$As$_{2}$: Out-of-plane modulation revealed by neutron spectroscopy and theoretical modeling: ACKNOWLEDGMENTS

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

-This research was supported by the Japan Society for the Promotion of Science through the Grant-in-Aid for Young Scientists (Grant Nos.
-18K13500 and 19K14666).
-Neutron scattering experiments were performed at the Materials and Life Science Experimental Facility of J-PARC under Proposal Nos.
-2021I0014 and 2019I0001.
+This research was supported by the Japan Society for the Promotion of Science through the Grant-in-Aid for Young Scientists (Grant Nos.~18K13500 and 19K14666).
+Neutron scattering experiments were performed at the Materials and Life Science Experimental Facility of J-PARC under Proposal Nos.~2021I0014 and 2019I0001.
+NM thanks Dr.\ Tatsuya Kobayashi for carefully reading the manuscript and providing helpful comments.